Jatin-Ydv/ALICE-A-Multipurpose-AI-Assistant/README.md

      ```
      python alice.py
      ```
-   - Speak the wake word "ALICE" to activate the assistant and start interacting.
+   - Speak the wake word "ALICE" followed by your prompt to activate the assistant and start interacting.

 ## Contributing